tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   coordinates of the bounding box for all mesh objects included in the export.
-* *Block Mesh Count* is an estimate for the number of cubic cells in Block Mesh which covers the Global Bounds using cube side length specified in *Cell Length* parameter.
-Block Mesh will be created by running OpenFOAM command *blockMesh*.
+* *Block Mesh Count* is an estimate for the number of cubic cells in the background block mesh which covers the Global Bounds using cube side length specified in *Cell Length* parameter.
+The block mesh is to be created by running OpenFOAM command *blockMesh*.
+Note that the block mesh contains one extra layer of cells around Global Bounds to force the *world* boundary (the block mesh outer patches) not to overlap with any geometry surfaces.
 * *Objects included* lists all the mesh objects in Blender file, which will be exported when *Export* tool is run.